Department Processes Overview

 NNCCP provides professional development opportunities to its members and other interested purchasing professionals.
 Classes and study groups are organized on an as-needed basis, depending on the needs and interests of its members.
 Members are encouraged to attend classes, workshops, supplier shows and seminars at local institutions of learning as well as those sponsored by other professional purchasing groups such as the Institute of Supply Management (ISM), NAPM of Northern Nevada, The National Purchasing Institute (NPI), National Institute of Governmental Purchasing (NIGP), California Association of Public Purchasing Officers (CAPPO), and California Association of School Business Officials (CASBO).

-The Purchasing Department has been assigned to stock the District's warehouse with furniture, equipment and supplies commonly used by all sites.
+The Purchasing Department has been assigned to maintain adequate inventory for its Central Warhouse with furniture, equipment, and supplies commonly used by all sites.
 The purpose of the warehouse is to allow for volume purchase of commonly and frequently used items to take advantage of improved pricing and to have materials on hand when needed.